-- 44. Finally, I consider that the compensation amount is a "key element" of the Deed of Easement since it is unlikely that this Deed would have been entered into without such compensation being agreed as part of it.
-Were it not for the Deed of Easement, the compensation amount would be a "key element" of the Wayleave Notice as section 53 (as amended in light of the Supreme Court decision in Gormley) makes it clear that ESB's right to enter on and interfere with lands for the construction of electricity lines is subject to the entitlement of a land owner/occupier to be paid compensation which is to be decided by independent arbitration in default of agreement. - 45.
-I am satisfied therefore that the amount of compensation paid is information "on" the Deed of Easement and that the additional detail contained in the table provided by Coillte is information "on" the line placement project and the Deed of Easement as it was integral to and a key element of the calculations on which the compensation amount was based. - 46.
-I am therefore satisfied that the payment information, the Schedule to the Wayleave Notice and the Deed of Easement sought by the appellant are all "environmental information" within the meaning of the AIE Regulations.
+- 47. Finally, I consider that the compensation amount is a "key element" of the Deeds of Easement.
+In the case of the first Deed, I consider that it is unlikely that this Deed would have been entered into without such compensation being agreed as part of it.
+The second Deed is somewhat unusual in that it appears to have been entered into in the context of a parallel transaction between the then landowner (with whom ESB negotiated the first Deed) and an entity which was purchasing lands impacted by the line placement.
+ESB described this as a "subset of the compensation settlement ... tied up with the compensation agreement reached with [the original landowner]".
+As such, the monetary value of the consideration provided for in the second Deed, while not as significant a component of that Deed as the consideration provided for in the first, is nonetheless a key element of that Deed.
+It informs the land placement process as a whole and by providing a better understanding of that process, should be considered information "on" the Deed and on the project since it furthers the aims of the Convention, Directive and Regulations in accordance with the approach set out in Henney.
+Were it not for the Deed of Easement, the compensation amount would be a "key element" of the Wayleave Notice as section 53 (as amended in light of the Supreme Court decision in Gormley) makes it clear that ESB's right to enter on and interfere with lands for the construction of electricity lines is subject to the entitlement of a land owner/occupier to be paid compensation which is to be decided by independent arbitration in default of agreement. - 48.
+I am satisfied therefore that the amount of compensation paid is information "on" the Deed of Easement, the construction of the line and the line placement project generally such that the monetary value of the consideration referred to in the Deed of Easement is "environmental information" within the meaning of the AIE Regulations.